What Is Computer Science?

 Computer Network Architects

-Computer network architects generally need a bachelor's degree and at least five years of experience in a related job.
+Computer network architects generally must possess a bachelor’s degree and at least five years of experience in a related job.
 They create network plans and present them to management for approval.
 They upgrade routers, network drivers, and other network hardware and software as needed.
 They also research new network technologies and decide when to upgrade.

 Software Developers